PinkDiamond1/docs-24/docs/starlark/index.md

 In this [page](https://bazel.build/rules/language#differences_with_python) the reader can see a list of differences to Python.

-### Why Kurtosis Chose Starlark over other programming languages?
+### Why Kurtosis chose Starlark over other programming languages?

 The reason Kurtosis chose Starlark is: